-Recently, I saw a unique headline on my feed: “Are Theresa May and Angela Merkel in the ILLUMINATI?”
-The report says the British Prime Minister, Theresa May has been “caught up in a bizarre internet conspiracy theory involving claims of a secret EU Illuminati society” because of a certain “hand sign” she used.
+Recently, I saw a headline on my feed: “Are Theresa May and Angela Merkel in the ILLUMINATI?”
+The report says the British Prime Minister, Theresa May, has been “caught up in a bizarre Internet conspiracy theory involving claims of a secret EU Illuminati society” because of a certain “hand sign” she used.

-In a bid to make the readers chew on this with a sensational teeth, the report quotes an online “Illuminati researcher” who calls this hand gesture “the Roc sign” or “Merkel-Raute,” which has also been linked with personalities like Denzel Washington, Tom Cruise and Pope John Paul II (Daily Mail, July 23, 2016).
+In a bid to make the readers chew on this with a sensational teeth, the report quotes an anonymous Illuminati researcher who calls this hand gesture “the Roc sign” or “Merkel-Raute,” which has also been linked with personalities like Denzel Washington, Tom Cruise and Pope John Paul II (Daily Mail, July 23, 2016).

 Sensationalism sells.
 And in an online space where such banality thrives, it attracts people who feed on such.
 I pointed out that Illuminati conspiracy nutters always see “the illuminati” behind every cat and shadow.
 They see it in their coffee, newspapers, TV screens and even in their toilets.
-Its a pathetic way to live.
+It’s a pathetic way to live.

 I received nasty responses in return.
 I was told to “go back to sleep” and “see an optometrist” to know who my real enemies (the illuminatis) are.
 I was called “poor Victor” and a “stupid man” who doesn’t know that the Illuminati wants “to dumb us down and to cause cancer.”

-When I wrote about this in 2014, I noted that every generation often see the need to blame an individual, a sector or race for all their problems.
+When I wrote about this in 2014, I noted that every generation often sees the need to blame an individual, a sector or cult for all their problems.
 This is what the Illuminati hysteria is built on.
 The cult is portrayed as lurking in the shadows, pulling the strings and levers of power and controlling all world events.

 Like ideologues (in the worst sense of the term), they grasp for straws to bolster their mindset.
-There is a Facebook page named the “Vigilant Citizen” which specialises in this craft.
+There is a Facebook page called the “Vigilant Citizen” which specialises in this craft.
 It links virtually every major world event with the Illuminati.
-The silliness and scare tactics being churned out on that page is reminiscent of the horror moonlight tales some African villagers utilize to make their children see demons even under their fingernails.
+The silliness and scare tactics being churned out on that page is reminiscent of the moonlight tales some African villagers utilize to make their children see demons under their dirty fingernails.

 Once your fear of Satan’s slaves is greater than your faith in God and His Word, you open a door to demonic attacks.
-God has a reason for saying: “Do not call everything a conspiracy like they do, and don’t live in dread of what frightens them … the LORD Almighty is the one … you are to fear.”
-(Isa.
-8:12-13)
+God has a reason for saying: “Do not call everything a conspiracy like they do, and don’t live in dread of what frightens them … the LORD Almighty is the one … you are to fear” (Isa.
+8:12-13).

-Many Illuminati theorists lack this relationship (and many of them are not born again), so they solely rely on using carnal and often misleading methods to detect Satan’s servants with some sifting through the muddy waters of occult myths making up links where there are none.
+Many Illuminati theorists lack this relationship (most are not even born again), so they solely rely on using carnal and often misleading methods to detect Satan’s servants with some sifting through the murky waters of occult myths to make up links where there are none.